 They are similar, but there are a few key differences between the two.
 I actually made a diagram explaining the differences, which you can find [here on this page].

 If you like, I’d be happy to share a bit more about seedboxes and VPS hosts with your audience.
 Our company [ABC Company] creates customized [service] for our clients, so we’re heads down in the industry day to day and love talking about this stuff!

 In any case, thanks for your time and consideration, and thanks for spreading the word about seedboxes!

-It’s a win-win-win, and done properly, will almost certainly get a positive response.
+It’s a win-win-win, and if done properly, will almost certainly get a positive response.

 The same general format works when offering to fix and update old and outdated data.
 Write an email that hits on these points:

 - ✅ Includes some social proof as to why they should listen to you

 We used this approach for one of our new clients selling B2B web security software:

 More than half of the 311 referring domains are brand mention links (PR + SEO) built using a cold outbound email “attribution update” campaign, and the links are on the strongest sites in the industry.